JCE-Gvanym-Project-Team/gvanim-app/README.md

 ## How To Branch And Run On Your PC
 * Create a new branch
 * Open your terminal and navigate to the project's folder
-* Execute `npm install` (this will install all the dependencies you need in order to run the app).
+* Execute `npm install --force` (this will install all the dependencies you need in order to run the app).
 * Change the code inside the src folder as you wish
 * Execute `npm start` to run your app